 Much like the field of behavior analysis, occupational therapy also has a wide range of potential applications for people of all ages and physical ability levels.
 In most cases, the overall direction of a treatment plan is guided by input and feedback from patients as well as their close family members.
-Many behavior analysts and occupational therapists work with children and young adults who are diagnosed with an autism-spectrum disorder, while others help impaired adults adapt to a new lifestyle.
+Many behavior analysts and occupational therapists work with children and young adults who are diagnosed with an autism spectrum disorder.
+Others help impaired adults adapt to a new lifestyle.

 Working in Occupational Therapy

 Occupational therapists, as well as assistants and other team members, are usually at the center of any occupational treatment program.
 While some therapists are also fully qualified and certified to conduct ABA sessions, many work with consultants or have dedicated behavior analysts on their staff.
-Since there is some overlap between the two practice areas, team members must communicate with each other and develop a mutual plan centered around the client’s needs.
+Since there is some overlap between ABA and occupational therapy, team members must communicate with each other.
+They must develop a mutual plan centered around the client’s needs.
 This means that all members of the therapy team must make compromises so they can all work together comfortably.

 Recommended Education and Career Preparation

 Anyone interested in pursuing a career path oriented towards occupational therapy or applied behavior analysis can explore their options as they pursue an undergraduate degree.
 In addition to coursework, students can seek volunteer positions, internships and other entry-level job opportunities to gain first-hand experience in their chosen field.
-There is a lot of flexibility and overlap between degrees, so pursuing a double-program in both behavior analysis and occupational therapy may also be a viable option.
+There is a lot of flexibility and overlap between degrees.
+Pursuing a double-program in both behavior analysis and occupational therapy may also be a viable option.

-Students and new professionals who want to become fully certified in either field must complete a relevant graduate program before seeking additional licensing, like certification from the Behavior Analyst Certification Board (BACB).
+Students and new professionals who want to become fully certified in either field must complete a relevant graduate program before seeking additional licensing.
+Certification from the Behavior Analyst Certification Board (BACB) can be a great career boost for behavior analysts.
 High-level management, research and educational positions usually require applicants to possess a doctorate in addition to substantial experience and demonstrated success in the field.

-There has been an increasing demand for qualified occupational therapists over the last few years and this trend is likely o continue in the decade ahead.
-In fact, the total number of jobs in the profession is expected to increase by 24% between 2016 and 2026, which is much faster than the overall average, according to the US Bureau of Labor Statistics (BLS).
+There has been an increasing demand for qualified occupational therapists over the last few years.
+This trend is likely to continue in the decade ahead.
+In fact, the total number of jobs in the profession is expected to increase by 14% between 2021 and 2031.
+This is much faster than the overall average, according to the US Bureau of Labor Statistics (BLS).
 The BLS also reports that practicing psychologists, including behavior analysts, also enjoy a favorable job growth outlook during the same period.

 There is little doubt that ABA is an essential component of almost any type of occupational therapy treatment program.
 Its versatile nature makes it an indispensable tool that therapists can use to reliably curb problematic behaviors and encourage positive ones.
 Qualified practitioners of applied behavior analysis have plenty of opportunities to use their skills in conjunction with occupational therapy to help patients develop a more productive and satisfying life.